TEMPLE578/ObsidianGitSync/Economics.md

 The collection and use of data to test economic theories

-A common error made in thi
+A common error made in thinking about causation